stasel/WebRTC/README.md

 This repository contains unofficial distribution of WebRTC framework binaries for iOS and macOS.

 Since version M80, Google has [deprecated](https://groups.google.com/g/discuss-webrtc/c/Ozvbd0p7Q1Y/m/M4WN2cRKCwAJ?pli=1) their mobile binary libraries distributions (Was officially using the [GoogleWebRTC pod](https://cocoapods.org/pods/GoogleWebRTC)).
-To get the most up to date WebRTC library, you can compile it on your own, or you can use precompiled binaries from other sources.
+To get the most up to date WebRTC library, you can compile it on your own, or you can use precompiled binaries from here or other sources.

 ## 📦 Releases
 The binary releases correspond with official Chromium releases and branches as specified in the [Chromium dashboard](https://chromiumdash.appspot.com/branches).